Klang (city): History

-The royal town of Klang has been a site of human settlement since prehistoric times.
+The royal city of Klang has been a site of human settlement since prehistoric times.
 Bronze Age drums, axes and other artefacts have been found in the vicinity of the town and within the town itself.
 A bronze bell dating from the 2nd century BC was found in Klang and is now in the British Museum.
 Also found in or near Klang are iron tools called "tulang mawas" ("ape bones") and a bronze drum.
-Commanding the approaches to the tin rich Klang Valley, Klang has always been of key strategic importance.
+Commanding the approaches to the tin-rich Klang Valley, Klang has always been of key strategic importance.
 It was mentioned as a dependency of other states as early as the 11th century.
-Klang was also mentioned in the 14th century literary work Nagarakretagama dated to the Majapahit Empire, and the Klang River was marked and named on the earliest maritime charts of Chinese Admiral Cheng Ho who visited Malacca from 1409 to 1433.
+Klang was also mentioned in the 14th century literary work Nagarakretagama dated to the Majapahit Empire, and the Klang River was marked and named on the earliest maritime charts of Chinese Admiral Cheng Ho, who visited Malacca from 1409 to 1433.

 Klang was under the control of the Malacca Sultanate in the 15th century.
-The celebrated Tun Perak, the Malacca's greatest Bendahara, came from Klang and became its territorial chief.
+The celebrated Tun Perak, Malacca's greatest Bendahara, came from Klang and became its territorial chief.
 According to the Malay Annals, the people of Klang overthrew the local chief or penghulu and asked the Sultan of Malacca Muzaffar Shah to appoint another, and Tun Perak was then appointed the leader.
 Klang was known as a producer of tin; according to Manuel Godinho de Erédia, it produced one hundred bares of tin a year when the Portuguese occupied Malacca.
 Klang however remained in Malay hands after the fall of Melaka to the Portuguese in 1511, and was controlled by the Sultan of Johor-Riau.
 In the 17th century, the Bugis began to settle in the coastal region of Selangor including Klang, and the Selangor sultanate was created in the 1766, which then controlled Klang.

-In the 19th century the importance of Klang greatly increased by the rapid expansion of tin mining as a result of the increased demand for tin from the West.
+In the 19th century, the importance of Klang greatly increased by the rapid expansion of tin mining as a result of the increased demand for tin from the West.
 The desire to control the Klang Valley led directly to the Klang War (also called the Selangor Civil War) of 1867–1874 when Raja Mahdi fought to regain what he considered his birthright as territorial chief against Raja Abdullah.
 During the Klang War, in 1868, the seat of power was moved to Bandar Temasya, Kuala Langat, and then to Jugra which became the royal capital of Selangor.